-Asset Management Fees - The Company pays asset management fees to the Advisor for services related to managing, operating, directing and supervising the operations and administration of the Company and its assets.
-The asset management fee is earned by the Advisor monthly in an amount equal to 0.0625% multiplied by the net equity capital the Company has invested in real estate investments as of the end of the applicable month.
-The Advisor earned cash asset management fees totaling \$2.8 million and \$1.5 million during the three months ended March 31, 2008 and 2007, respectively, which have been recorded as an expense in the accompanying condensed consolidated statements of operations.
+Asset Management Fees - The Company paid asset management fees to the Advisor for services related to managing, operating, directing and supervising the operations and administration of the Company and its assets.
+The asset management fee earned by the Advisor monthly in an amount equal to 0.0625% multiplied by the net equity capital the Company has invested in real estate investments as of the end of the applicable month.
+The Advisor earned cash asset management fees totaling \$5.8 million and \$3.3 million during the six months ended June 30, 2008 and 2007, respectively, which have been recorded as an expense in the accompanying condensed consolidated statements of operations.
+The Advisor earned cash asset management fees totaling approximately \$3.1 million and \$1.8 million during the three months ended June 30, 2008 and 2007, respectively, which have been recorded as an expense in the accompanying condensed consolidated statements of operations.
 See discussion of the Participation Interest below for additional information concerning acquisition fees.
-As of March 31, 2008 and December 31, 2007, the Company had liabilities for incurred and unpaid asset management fees of approximately \$970,000 and \$2.5 million, respectively, which have been included in the accompanying condensed consolidated balance sheets.
+As of June 30, 2008 and December 31, 2007, the Company had liabilities for incurred and unpaid asset management fees of \$1.0 million and \$2.5 million, respectively, which have been included in due to affiliates in the accompanying condensed consolidated statements.